Post-production of pages

 Introduction

-It is possible to influence to some degree, the production of html files, mostly by acting on templates.
+It is possible to influence to some degree, the production of html files, mostly by acting on the template HTML files (with .html extension) used in theme of MkDocs.

-You may want to programmatically add some meta values to a page, which should be forwarded to the HTML theme used by mkdocs (which has its own, distinct Jinja2 engine).
+You may want to programmatically add some meta values to a page, which should be forwarded to the Jinja2 engine that processes the pages.

-This is called trickling (values are trickled from the mkdocs-macros environment of variables to the html page).
+This we call trickling (values are trickled from the page environment of variables to the html template), and it is also a standard feature of MkDocs (it works without Mkdocs-Macros).

 For example you'd want to be able to always have a value for this: